 There are new options to keeping fringe benefit tax records from 1 April 2024.
 Employers will now have a choice to use existing corporate records for certain fringe benefits provided to employees, rather than prescribed records to comply with their FBT obligations.

+From 1 April 2025, plug-in hybrid electric vehicles will no longer qualify for the electric car FBT exemption.
+However, the exemption can still apply if:

+The use, or availability for use of the vehicle was already exempt before 1 April 2025; and

+There was a legally binding agreement made before 1 April 2025 (pre-existing commitment) to continue providing the use, or availability of use, of the car for private purposes on and after 1 April 2025.
+Any option to extend the agreement exercisable on or after 1 April 2025 is not considered binding.

+Where these conditions are satisfied, the exemption will continue to apply until:

+There is a change to the pre-existing commitment on or after 1 April 2025 – the FBT exemption will no longer apply from the date of the new commitment, or

+The pre-existing commitment ends on or after 1 April 2025 – the FBT exemption will apply up to, and including, the date it finishes.

-7.7 Franking Credits
+7.7 Franking credits

 Ordinarily when buying a company, it is likely that the retained earnings balance may be reduced to nil by the vendor before sale.
 This could also reduce the company’s franking credit balance before the sale.